Frequently Asked Questions

 But in Massachusetts, there are actually three ways to purchase your electricity:

 If you participate in Lexington’s Community Choice Program, Eversource delivers your electricity, but Constellation appears on your Eversource bill as your electricity supplier.
-Eversource will use the Lexington Community Choice price to calculate the Supply charges on your electricity bill instead their own Basic Service price.
+First Point Power will appear as your electricity supplier beginning with the Eversource bill you receive in early February 2024.
+Eversource will use a Lexington’s Community Choice Program price to calculate the Supply charges on your electric bill instead of their own Basic Service price.

 Lexington’s Community Choice Program provides an alternative both to Eversource’s Basic Service pricing and to other electricity supply offers in the marketplace.

 No. If you receive a personal call or visit about your electricity, that person does NOT represent the Town of Lexington or Eversource.
-Neither the Town nor Eversource is knocking on doors or making individual sales phone calls.
-Any communication is done by mail and will bear the Town seal or Eversource’s logo.
+Neither the Town nor Eversource will knock on doors or make individual sales phone calls.
+All communication is done by mail and will bear the Town Seal or Eversource logo.

 If you feel a salesperson has fraudulently identified themself as working for the Town of Lexington or Eversource, please report it to the Department of Public Utilities Consumer Division 617-737-2836, or DPUConsumer.Complaints@state.ma.us.